jarelllama/Blocklist-Checker/README.md

 ### Domains found in Tranco

 The number of domains found in the [Tranco Top Sites Ranking](https://tranco-list.eu/).
-Expanding the dropdown reveals the domains found.
+Expanding the dropdown reveals the domains found (limited to 1000 entries).

 ### Unique domains not found in other blocklists